teiniker/teiniker-lectures-computerscience/programming-c/c-basics/types-operators-expressions/type-conversions/README.md

 ```
 where **type-name** specifies the type to which the expression should be converted.

-_Example: Convert a floating-point into an integer type
+_Example_: Convert a floating-point into an integer type
 ```C
     float f;
     int i;